 3. Add a layer of straw

-The Back to Eden the Film does not recommend to use straw, the lasagna garden method does.
-Our beds are a bit of both.
+Here we used the lasagna garden method.
 Since we wanted raised beds, the straw was great for gaining some height.
 In one bed we added another layer of straw and compost, but the main beds have just straw underneath.
 We would recommend though at this stage to build raised beds or to cover the whole area with a lasagna garden.
 To build raised beds without support did not work as well.
 We added wooden boxes later on.

 4. Add a layer of compost